duttpi/Candle-Stick-Chart/README.md

 # Candle-Stick-Chart
-API Key can be downloaded from the website
+API Key can be downloaded from the website-  AlphaVantage